-Figure 23.
-Diel presence of blue whale D calls, indicated by blue dots, in one hour bins at sites CB (left), AB (middle), and QN (right).
+Figure 24.
+Diel presence of blue whale D calls, indicated by blue dots, in five-minute bins at sites CB (left) and KOA (right).

-Gray vertical shading denotes nighttime and gray horizontal shading denotes absence of acoustic data.
+Gray vertical shading denotes nighttime and transparent blue horizontal shading denotes absence of acoustic data.

 Fin whales

-Fin whales were detected throughout the recordings at all sites.
+Fin whales were detected throughout the recordings at both sites.

-- The highest values of the fin whale acoustic index (representative of 20 Hz calls) were measured at site CB, though the index peaked in August and September 2017 at all sites (Figure 24). - The fin whale acoustic index was generally low in 2015 (Figure 24). - In the eastern North Pacific, fin whale 20 Hz calls are generally detected from October through April (Watkins et al., 2000), which explains the very low values of the fin whale acoustic index for most of the recording period (Figure 24). - Fin whale 40 Hz calls were recorded throughout the recording period at all sites but were lowest at site AB and peaked in spring 2017 at site QN (Figure 25). - There was no discernable diel pattern for fin whale 40 Hz calls (Figure 26). - Differences in the timing of peak calling presence per call type may indicate distinct behavioral functions associated with these call types (Širović et al., 2013). - These results are consistent with previous monitoring periods at these sites (Baumann-Pickering et al., 2012; Debich et al., 2013; Debich et al., 2014; Rice et al., 2015).
+- Fin whale 20 Hz calls were detected throughout the recording period at both sites but were highest from September to January.
+The highest values of the fin whale acoustic index (representative of 20 Hz calls) were measured at site CB, though the index peaked in the fall at both sites (Figure 25). - Fin whale 40 Hz calls were recorded throughout the recording period at all sites but were higher at site CB.
+Calling fluctuated throughout the year but fewer calls were recorded during the winter (Figure 26). - There was no discernable diel pattern for fin whale 40 Hz calls (Figure 27). - These results are consistent with previous monitoring periods at these sites (Baumann-Pickering et al., 2012; Debich et al., 2013; Debich et al., 2014; Rice et al., 2015; Rice et al., 2018).